Britax Grow With You ClickTight Harness-2-Booster Review

 Britax undeniably has one of the strongest reputations in the car seat world and it’s one they’ve earned with dozens of outstanding seats.
-Britax is constantly pushing the boundaries of technology, with a keen eye on making their seats easier to use correctly than others in their field.
-And easier installation is the fastest way to a safer child when it comes to car seats.
-With this in mind, I was excited to get the opportunity to try out something new from Britax, the Grow With You ClickTight.
-It’s a bit of a reincarnation of the Frontier, it still has the patented ClickTight Installation that makes getting a good, snug install an absolute dream, but a little pared down, which necessarily isn’t a bad thing.
+Britax is constantly pushing the boundaries of technology, with a keen eye on making their seats easier to use correctly.
+An easier installation is the fastest way to a safer child when it comes to car seats.
+With this in mind, I was excited to review the Grow With You ClickTight.
+It’s a reincarnation of the Britax Frontier.
+It still has the patented ClickTight Installation that makes getting a good, snug install an absolute dream, but a little pared down, which necessarily isn’t a bad thing.
 With the Frontier no longer being made, the Grow With You stands to fill a pretty big void within the car seat world.

 Grow With You ClickTight Specs: